rndchris/orange-star/scratch.md

 ## Note to self -- My main reason for developing this is other apps like Grocry requrie a lot of overhead to maintain recipes/inventory/planning.
 As an end user, I want to spend less than five minutes with the app choosing what to eat, and then I want it to poop out what I need to do.

 Super cool feature to consider much later after base app is functional: Barcode scanner for phone to add items to inventory.

+Will need to develop way to control display order.